w3c/svgwg/master/styling.md

       {{fill}}
     </td>
     <td>
-      Any element in the SVG namespace except for <a>animation elements</a>, which have a different {{animate/fill}} attribute.
+      Any element in the SVG namespace except for [=animation elements=], which have a different {{animate/fill}} attribute.
     </td>
   </tr>